 The other five are dynamic.
 In parentheses are the color/s they pertain to:

-The last one was the stickler.
-When the code is being manually updated it’s easy to enough to wield, but in a fully automated setup it was just breaking.
-Consider a word like flood.
-If I guessed flodd the first d would be gray and the other green.
+the first d would be gray and the other green.
 With z3 this would adds constraints that d is both in and not in the word.
 You immediately see why this is a problem.
 I need to check if a letter that should be considered was already labeled as not being in the word and then remove that constraint.

 This, apparently, is not trivial in z3.
 The closest method is solver.remove() which removes all constraints from the solver.
 Not ideal.
 Armed with my accumulated z3 resources I finally delved deep into its workings, and arrived at an answer.
 I added this snippet of code to the cases where the letter was green or yellow:

-check_if_grey_before = f"letter_{str(letter_info[2])} != {letter_to_index_map[letter_info[0]]}"
+= f"letter_{str(letter_info[2])} != {letter_to_index_map[letter_info[0]]}"

-constraints = solver.assertions()
+check_if_grey_before = solver.assertions()

-new_constraints = [
+constraints = [

-for constraint in constraints
+constraint for constraint in constraints

 if constraint.__repr__() != check_if_grey_before